Testare/freeform/README.md

 Current implementation is pretty minimal, with a single `Freeform` type.
 You can store and retrieve values by string so long as the type of the values implement the serde `Serialize`/`Deserialize` traits.
-The values are serialized to store as a JSON string and deserialized when requested.
+The values are serialized to store as a string and deserialized when requested.
+By default this is done in json using `serde_json`, but other se/de schemes are supported by passing a type parameter to `Freeform<S>`.

 While this can be done with normal strings and generics, the recommended API is to use `typed_key` macro from the crate of the same name.
 You can define a constant `Key` which has a string and a associated type, and use that constant when